Last updated: May 29, 2026

 Aged and Disabled Waiver

-What it helps with: personal attendant services, case management, adult medical day care, some transition support, and other covered waiver services.
-Who may qualify: people who meet Medicaid waiver rules and medical need rules.
-Where to apply: a medical professional starts the medical need request, and financial eligibility is handled through state benefit offices.
+What it may help with: Personal attendant services, case management, adult medical day care, transition support, and other covered waiver services.
+Who may qualify: Adults who meet medical and financial rules.
+Where to start: Ask your medical provider, county aging provider, or ADW contact how to begin the medical and financial steps.
+Reality check: ADW can involve review steps, agency selection, and waiting periods.

 Medicaid Personal Care